jxcbecker/trappist1/VPlanetRuns/AtmEsc+EqTide/README.rst

 Some of the things we modeled (and the flags you need to use in the relevant files to include them) are as follows:

-1. We include the best-fit XUV decay model from 'Fleming et al. 2020 <https://iopscience.iop.org/article/10.3847/1538-4357/ab77ad/meta>' by fixing parameters `dSatXUVFrac`, `dXUVBeta`, `dSatXUVTime`, and `sMagBrakingModel`, which are all set in the `star.in` file.
+1. We include the best-fit XUV decay model from [Fleming et al. 2020](https://iopscience.iop.org/article/10.3847/1538-4357/ab77ad/meta) by fixing parameters `dSatXUVFrac`, `dXUVBeta`, `dSatXUVTime`, and `sMagBrakingModel`, which are all set in the `star.in` file.
 These parameters allow you to change the amount of time that the star remains saturated in the XUV, and also change the slope of the decay once it leaves the saturated phase.

 2. By default, VPlanet ends water photolysis and mass loss once the planet reaches the habitable zone.
 To turn this off (and allow the mass loss to continue), use flag `bStopWaterLossInHZ	  0` in the planet parameter files (b.in, c.in, etc).
 A flag of 1 (the default) means that you turn off mass loss, and a flag of 0 means that you allow it to continue.